Zmote/CloudWED3React/README.md

 To Deploy this App on Oracle Cloud, Create a new App in the Cloud Application Container Service site, choose application type "Java SE" and upload a target.zip file containing:
 1) The packaged .jar file,
 2)manifest.json file (with appropriate reference in "command" section.
+(Check manifest.json file)
 The manifest.json file is used for deployment orchestration.